 Passports and Visas

-With the exception of Canada, Mexico and perhaps some Caribbean nations, you must present a valid passport to enter the country.
+For travel entry into most nations, you must present a valid passport to enter the country.
 A passport is a document that proves your identity and nationality.
 US passports are issued by the State Department and are valid for a term of 10 years.
 When making application for a passport, you must supply supporting documents to prove your identity and nationality.
 Plan on about 45 days for the State Department to process your application and issue a passport.

 A Visa is an official approval from a nation to permit someone of another nationality to enter the country and usually has a restriction on the length of stay in the country.
 Visas are issued by the appropriate foreign consular representative or embassy.
 Not all countries will require a visa.
 Check with the State Department or your travel agent to see if your destination requires a visa.
 Your travel agent should be able to help with the visa application process.

 I am mentioning passports and visas because some foreign licensing authorities will require a copy of your passport and/or visa as part of the application prior to issuing a license.
 If you do not have either, then your radio license application may be further delayed.
 Remember the earlier hint to start the process early!

 If your application to a foreign licensing authority requires payment of a fee, most likely that fee must be payable in the currency of that nation.
 If a check is required, it may be necessary to have it drawn of a bank within that nation.
 Fortunately, many US banks have a service to accommodate these types of transactions (for a fee).